ibm-cloud-docs/vmwaresolutions/vmonic/notifications.md

 ## Viewing VMware Solutions notifications
 {: #notifications-view}

-From the VMware Solutions console, click **Notifications** from the left navigation pane to view a summary of all notifications.
+In the VMware Solutions console, click **Notifications** from the left navigation pane to view a summary of all notifications.
 To view the details of a notification, click the notification row.

 | Column | Description |
 |:------ |:----------- |